markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/manage/windows-autopatch-customize-windows-update-settings.md

 > [!NOTE]
 > The configured grace period will apply to both Windows quality updates and Windows feature updates.

 Each deployment ring can be scheduled independent of the others, and there are no dependencies that the previous deployment ring must be scheduled before the next ring.
-Further, if the cadence type is set as **Deadline-driven**, the automatic update behavior setting, **Reset to default** in the Windows Update for Business policy, are applied.
+Further, if the cadence type is set as **Deadline-driven**, the automatic update behavior setting, **Reset to default** in the Windows Update client policies, are applied.

 It's possible for you to change the cadence from the Windows Autopatch groups blade while update deployments are in progress.
 Windows Autopatch abides by the principle to always respect your preferences over service-defined values.